degdigital/skeletor/README.md

       /* Processor for Javascript [jspm, none] */
       processor: 'jspm',

-      /* When to minify Javascript [always, never, exportOnly] */
+      /* When to minify Javascript [all, build, export] */
-      minify: 'exportOnly',
+      minify: 'export',

       /* Enable module bundling for use with JSPM [true, false] */
       enableBundling: true,